sortmerna/sortmerna/README.md

 gcc --version
 ```

-(2a) If GCC is installed, set your compiler to GCC:
+(2a) If installed, set your compiler to GCC:

 ```bash
 export CC=gcc-mp-4.8